 Learn what bank registers and account registers are and what you can do with them.

-QuickBooks uses account registers to keep track of your transactions.
+QuickBooks uses account registers to keep track of your transactions based on where they came from.
 They list all of your transactions and the account's current balance.
+Your check register is a good example.
 Imagine your account register as a running history of the account.